psychemedia/storytelling-notes/giant-three-golden-hairs.md

 'To the Sun-King,' said Nameless.

 'That's capital.
-Come, I'll bring you to our king, who 'll have something to say to you.'
+Come, I'll bring you to our king, who'll have something to say to you.'

 When they came to the king, the king said, 'Twenty years ago a tree in this city bore golden apples; whoso ate of those apples grew strong and healthy, and died not.
 But now for twenty years this tree has put forth no more fruit, and only the Sun-King knows the reason why.
 So when you come to him, ask him about it, and bring us word.'